dioconnoi/FundamentalAnalysis/README.md

+# FundamentalAnalysis
 By scraping data from Yahoo Finance, a full fundamental analysis can be done on a sector with just the click of a few buttons.
 Some example images can be found in the 'Examples' folder to understand what the script produces.
+Analysis function graphs are only shown partially.

 ## Functions
 A short description of the available functions within the package: